tos-network/emo/docs/config.md

 ### `Gateway.DisableHTMLErrors`

 An optional flag to disable the pretty HTML error pages of the gateway.
-Instead, a `text/plain` page will be returned with the raw error message from Kubo.
+Instead, a `text/plain` page will be returned with the raw error message from Emo.

 It is useful for whitelabel or middleware deployments that wish to avoid `text/html` responses with IPFS branding and links on error pages in browsers.